frappe/erpnext_com/erpnext_com/www/privacy/policy.md

 Frappe Technologies Pvt.
 Limited is the data controller and processor, and we are responsible for your personal data (referred to as “we”, “us” or “our” in this privacy policy).

-We recognise the importance of maintaining your privacy.
+We recognize the importance of maintaining your privacy.
 We value your privacy and appreciate your trust in us.
 This Policy describes how we treat user information we collect on http://www.erpnext.com, http://frappe.erpnext.com and other offline sources.
 This Privacy Policy applies to current and former visitors to our website and to our online customers.
 By visiting and/or using our website, you agree to this Privacy Policy. erpnext.com is a property of Frappe Technologies Private Limited, an Indian Company registered under the Companies Act, 1956 having its registered office at D/324 Neelkanth Business Park, Vidyavihar West, Mumbai, Maharashtra - 400086, India

 ---